 A visually stunning and musically enchanting app that broke down the barriers between sound, science, the natural world and art.
 Developed by the Icelandic star Björk in collaboration with artists, designers, scientists, writers, instrument makers and software developers, it’s an exploration of the universe and how it works through music and art.
 It’s not necessarily just for Björk fans; you’ll learn something too.
 So good it’s now a part of the New York Museum of Modern Art.

 all ages.
 Most people will find something of interest on this app.

 (iPad, free but in-app purchases available, developed by Sebastien Bachorzewski)

 This fun and creative app starts with a sock or glove before kids add eyes, nose, mouth and other features using buttons, strands and various ornaments.
 This is a somewhat unusual app in that it’s designed to encourage children to get off the computer and create their own real art.
 They can, for instance, make their own physical artistic backgrounds for the sock puppets – which they can then upload to the app – and it also inspires them to make their own physical puppets.

-Suitable for: all children, and it’s a game that families can play together.
+: all children, and it’s a game that families can play together.

 (iPad/iPhone, Android, free, developed by Art.sy.
 Inc)

 One for adults, art students and young people interested in exploring the art world.
 This rather special app allows users to explore, collect and share more than 100,000 art works from some of the world’s top galleries and museums.
 Updated daily.